CharityInfinity/CharityInfinity/what-is-corpus-fund.md

   block: feature-1
   media_alignment: Left
   content: '<strong><span class="TextRun SCXW36978653 BCX0">Ways of getting corpus
-    fund:<br> </span></strong><span class="TextRun SCXW36978653 BCX0">There are two
+    fund:<br> </span></strong><span class="TextRun SCXW36978653 BCX0">There are only
-    ways of getting corpus funds:<br></span><strong><span class="TextRun SCXW36978653
+    two ways for getting the corpus funds:<br></span><strong><span class="TextRun SCXW36978653
-    BCX0"> Income or surplus-</span></strong><span class="TextRun SCXW36978653 BCX0">
+    BCX0"> Donations- </span></strong><span class="TextRun SCXW36978653 BCX0">
+    Corpus Fund can be received through donation.
+But the donor needs to clearly mention that the grant should be corpus in written statement.
+    Without written statement, the amount should not be considered as a corpus fund.
-    There may be different rules in the different country towards this.
-For example, in India; as per the Income Tax act, only 15% of the organization income or surplus can be transferred to the corpus fund.
-Rest 85% has to be used to fund program activities.<br> <br></span><strong><span class="TextRun SCXW36978653 BCX0">Donations</span></strong><span
+    In such cases, NGO can go back to the donor and get the written statement that it is for corpus.<br> <br></span><strong><span class="TextRun SCXW36978653 BCX0">Income or Surplus </span></strong><span class="TextRun SCXW36978653 BCX0">- There are different rules in different countries for this option.
+In India, Only 15% of the organization income can be transferred to the corpus fund as per the Income Tax Act.
+The Remaining 85% income should be used for NGO activities.<br>
-    class="TextRun SCXW36978653 BCX0">- Corpus can be received as a donation.
-But, any donation that is received this way, must be clearly stated by the donor that she/ he is contributing towards the corpus.
-Without any written consent from the donor, the additional funds cannot be transferred to the corpus.
-In case of donation, if there are no such written briefs, NGO can go back to get such written consent.<br>
     <br></span><strong><span class="TextRun SCXW36978653 BCX0">For example</span></strong><span
-    class="TextRun SCXW36978653 BCX0">, In India, the financial year closing is on 31st March.
-Sometimes, NGOs receive a huge grant in February, as March is the last month of the financial year and the donors need to give away the sanctioned/pledged money for the respective development cause.
-Now, the NGO may be unable to utilize the grant within that financial year (practically only 1-2 months remaining).
-    One of the alternatives for the NGO would be to go back to Grant donor requesting to mark their donation as Corpus.
-It can only be considered corpus after receiving the consent, in writing.<br><br><br></span><strong><span class="TextRun SCXW36978653
+    class="TextRun SCXW36978653 BCX0">, We can consider a real time situation, If the NGO gets the huge grant during the month of Februray.
+The donor has donated the amount for specific development cause.
+But the financial year ends on 31st March in India.
+Now, the NGO can't spend the 85% of the grant within March 31st and practically it is not possible also.
+So, the best way is that the NGO needs to go back to the donor and request to mark the grant amount as corpus.
+If the donor accepts and mention that in written manner, the grant will be considered as a corpus fund.
+    <br><br><br></span><strong><span class="TextRun SCXW36978653
     BCX0">Youtube explanation about Corpus Fund</span></strong><span class="TextRun
     SCXW36978653 BCX0"> : </span><a href="https://www.youtube.com/watch?v=iLutkCwxyIs"
                                     title="https://www.youtube.com/watch?v=iLutkCwxyIs"><button style="background-color:lightblue; padding:5px;">Watch now</button></a>'